-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2021

-The Ocean is built on an 80-kilowatt-hour lithium-ion battery pack that will deliver between 250 and 300 miles of range depending on the configuration.
-The solar panel on its roof can add up to 1,000 miles of driving range annually, assuming it’s parked in the sun on a regular basis, which is a neat technology Fisker hopes to improve over time.
+The Ocean is built on an 80 kWh lithium-ion battery pack that will deliver between 250 and 300 miles of range depending on the configuration.
+The solar panel on its roof can add up to 1,000 miles of driving range annually, assuming it’s parked in the sun regularly, which is a neat technology Fisker hopes to improve over time.

 Fisker realizes it likely can’t survive by selling a single model, however.
 The Ocean’s basic platform will underpin additional cars during the 2020s, and the EMotion remains on track for production.